-There's quite a lot, the idea of an evil place that of a character. is itself the monster is fairly common in horror, but not something we'd seen a TTRPG about when we started this around seven years ago.
-Some major influences that worked their way This interview was edited for Worldbuilding into Locus were Forbidden Siren, Event Horizon Magazine.
-(1997), Silent Hill and Silent Hill 2 especially, Whispering Corridors (1998), Triangle (2009).
-Thanks to Jack and Steph of CobblePath for The idea of a Genius Loci is at least in part based coming by to speak with us for this interview!
-If you're interested in following their games you on the ancient Roman concept.
-Literally meaning 'spirit of the place,' their conception was more of can find them on their website, Twitter, and you a specific figure that protected a place, so it's not can check out Locus on DrivethruRPG and itch.io. a 1:1 reference.
+There's quite a lot, the idea of an evil place that is itself the monster is fairly common in horror, but not something we'd seen a TTRPG about when we started this around seven years ago.
+Some major influences that worked their way into Locus were Forbidden Siren, Event Horizon (1997), Silent Hill and Silent Hill 2 especially, Whispering Corridors (1998), Triangle (2009).
+The idea of a Genius Loci is at least in part based on the ancient Roman concept.
+Literally meaning 'spirit of the place,' their conception was more of a specific figure that protected a place, so it's not a 1:1 reference.